mkelly12/google_closure_compiler/README.markdown

 If any of your cached JavaScript files contain a call to `goog.require()` then that cached file will be expanded using the `calcdeps.py` script.
 This requires Python 2.4 or greater and the Google Closure Library (see Using the Google Closure Library).

-`calcdeps.py` takes each `goog.require()` calls and replaces it with the required libraries.
+`calcdeps.py` takes each `goog.require()` call and replaces it with the required libraries.
 [Read more](http://code.google.com/closure/library/docs/calcdeps.html) about `calcdeps.py` and why it is important when using the Google Closure Library.

 `ADVANCED_OPTIMIZATIONS` is used for the compilation of cached file that are expanded with `calcdeps.py` regardless of what is specified in the `/config/google_closure_compiler.yml` file.